Optic neuritis: Signs and symptoms

 Patients with optic neuritis may experience dyschromatopsia which describes a range of color vision in the affected eye (especially red), with colors appearing subtly washed out compared to the other eye.
-Patients may also experience difficulties judging movement in depth, which can be particular troublesome during driving or sport (Pulfrich effect).
+Patients may also experience difficulties judging movement in depth, which can be particularly troublesome during driving or sport (Pulfrich effect).
 Likewise, transient worsening of vision with increase of body temperature (Uhthoff's phenomenon) and glare disability are a frequent complaint.

 Involvement of the optic nerve may be unilateral or bilateral, depending on the underlying etiology.
 For example, MS-optic neuritis often presents unilaterally while NMOSD-optic neuritis and MOGAD-optic neuritis more often present bilaterally.

-However not everyone who has optic neuritis has problems with their vision.
+However, not everyone who has optic neuritis has problems with their vision.

 Early Symptoms

 Early symptoms that require investigation include symptoms from multiple sclerosis (twitching, lack of coordination, slurred speech, frequent episodes of partial vision loss or blurred vision), episodes of "disturbed/blackened" rather than blurry indicate moderate stage and require immediate medical attention to prevent further loss of vision.
 Other early symptoms are reduced night vision, photophobia and red eyes.